BATTLE OF THE UKE BANDS - SATURDAY 15th AUGUST

 No Strings Attached Ukulele Collective is a vibrant community of ukulele players—both groups and individuals—who come together to perform from across Ireland as one collective.
 United by a shared love for music, performing and having craic, we use our performances not just to entertain, but to make a difference.
 Through our gigs, we raise money for charity, turning our passion for the ukulele into a force for good.
 We believe in the power of music to bring people together and support those in need.

-BALLYMENA UKULELE GROUP
+BALLYMENA UKE GROUP

 We're a community of mixed skill-level ukulele enthusiasts who enjoy playing, singing, and having a bit of craic together.